-By April 15 (for the fall semester) or November 15 (for the spring semester), your Master's Committee will give you an oral qualifying exam.
+Your Master's Committee will give you an oral qualifying exam.
 This tests your general knowledge of the biological sciences and your proposed area of specialization.
 This exam is primarily a diagnostic test to help your committee develop a program of study that will strengthen your understanding of the concepts in areas where you have shown weakness.
 In the event of substandard performance in all areas, a retest must be taken within 6 months of the first exam.
 Failure of the second examination or failure to retake the exam within 6 months will result in your termination from the MS program.